grosalesr/github-pages-playground/deployment/technical_guide.md

     * A mapping definition also includes metadata fields, like the \_source field, which customize how a document’s associated metadata is handled.
     * **Mapping Types:**
         * **Dynamic mapping**, Elasticsearch adds new fields automatically, just by indexing a document
-            * Fields can be added to the top*level mapping, and to inner object and nested fields.
+            * Fields can be added to the top-level mapping, and to inner object and nested fields.

         * **Explicit mapping** allows you to precisely choose how to define the mapping definition.

-* **Index** (Indices) are the largest unit of data in Elasticsearch, are logical partitions of documents and each document is a collection of fields, which are the key*value pairs that contain your data.
+* **Index** (Indices) are the largest unit of data in Elasticsearch, are logical partitions of documents and each document is a collection of fields, which are the key-value pairs that contain your data.
     * **In the work of relational databases, indices can be compared to a database.**
     * There can be as many indices as needed, each will hold documents that are unique to each index.
     * Indices are identified by lowercase names that refer to actions that are performed actions (such as searching and deleting) on the documents that are inside each index.